 - Moss, Cynthia, Portraits in the Wild.
 (Strongly recommended to understand the habits of the big mammals.)

 - "Botswana: In the footsteps of the No. 1 Ladies Detective Agency with Alexander McCall Smith," a film by Mats Ogren

 Botswana and Zambia face many of the same problems as other African nations concerning population, land use, and conservation.
 But unlike many other African nations, Botswana recognizes the value of wildlife and genuinely wants to preserve it.
-Policies regarding the hunting and selling of ivory are changing, and the issue will be among several discussed during our trip.
+Policies regarding the hunting and selling of ivory are changing and are some of the complex issues to be discussed during our trip.
 One of our conservation objectives will be to gain an understanding of the forces that create these problems.
 We will have the opportunity to meet knowledgeable people who can help us understand the complex issues at stake.
 We will learn about government programs that have made local people partners in conservation.
 We will also become aware of the effect foreign visitors have on the land, on the conservation of wildlife, and on the local people.
 We will tread lightly, with respect for all.